ptsagkis/cocktails/README.md

 ## Overview

-This is a demo project in repsonce to Accepted hiring process.
+This is a demo project.
 I have choosen the cocktails DB as the external 3d party api.

 These are the main requirements